- The Attorney General's Fair Labor Division

 - Office of Attorney General Maura Healey

-Media Contact for AG Healey Issues Sixth Annual Labor Day Report on Office’s Efforts to Combat Wage Theft and Protect Workers
+Media Contact for AG Healey Issues Seventh Annual Labor Day Report on Office’s Efforts To Combat Wage Theft and Protect Workers

-BOSTON — As part of her continued efforts to protect workers and their families in Massachusetts, Attorney General Maura Healey today issued her sixth annual Labor Day Report on the office’s efforts to combat wage theft and other forms of worker exploitation.
-The report shows that in fiscal year 2021, the office assessed more than $8.1 million in restitution and penalties against employers on behalf of working people in Massachusetts.
+BOSTON — Attorney General Maura Healey today issued her seventh annual Labor Day Report on the office’s efforts to combat wage theft and other forms of worker exploitation.
+The report shows that in fiscal year 2022 the office assessed more than $11.8 million in restitution and penalties against employers on behalf of working people in Massachusetts.

-The Labor Day Report details the activities of the AG’s Fair Labor Division in fiscal year 2021, which runs from July 1, 2020 to June 30, 2021.
-During this time, the Fair Labor Division ordered employers to pay $5 million in restitution and $3.1 million in penalties to employees; more than 10,622 employees were impacted as a result of the AG’s enforcement actions.
+The Labor Day Report details the activities of the AG’s Fair Labor Division in fiscal year 2022, which runs from July 1, 2021 to June 30, 2022.
+During this time, the Fair Labor Division ordered employers to pay $7.5 million in restitution to employees and $4.2 million in penalties to the General Fund.
+More than 19,300 workers benefited from the AG’s enforcement actions.

-The AG’s Fair Labor Division is currently made up of 50 attorneys, investigators, intake and support staff.
-Forty percent of the Division’s employees speak at least one other language, including Spanish, Portuguese, Chinese, and Vietnamese.
-The Division is responsible for enforcing state laws regulating the payment of wages, including minimum wage, overtime, prevailing wage, and earned sick leave.
+The AG’s Fair Labor Division consists of attorneys, investigators, intake and support staff.
+More than 40 percent of the Division’s employees speak at least one other language, including Spanish, Portuguese, Chinese, Haitian Creole and Vietnamese.
+The Division enforces state laws regulating the payment of wages, including minimum wage, overtime, prevailing wage, and earned sick leave.
 It also protects employees from exploitation and wage theft through strong partnerships and community education.

 Workers who believe that their rights have been violated in their workplace can call the office’s Fair Labor Hotline at (617) 727-3465.
 More information about the state’s wage and hour laws is also available in multiple languages at www.mass.gov/ago/fairlabor.